 Our instinct may be to get all the information we can, but once we've ascertained the basics of the situation, more information doesn't help and can worsen depression, anxiety and stress.
 Instead, she says to spend less time passively reading (or watching) the news and more time actively doing something positive.

 This means not getting so caught up in what's happening around us that you forget to exercise, eat well and connect with loved ones.
 You may feel like you don't "deserve" to be happy when others are suffering, but Lombardo points out that your suffering for them doesn't help them, or you, at all.
 In fact, wallowing in sadness only leads to more inaction.

 The best way to feel like the world is a good place is to make it a good place.
 "We can use devastation to inspire good by reaching out to others and doing little acts of kindness," Lombardo says.
-You can help with the specific tragedy, like the people who donated blood in Orlando or donated money to a Kickstarter fund to help the victims and their families.
+You can help with the specific tragedy, like donating blood for those affected by the Las Vegas shooting or money to a Kickstarter fund to help the victims and their families.
 Or you can simply work on doing good where you are by finding ways to help those around you.
 It can be as simple as opening a door and offering a kind word to a stranger, she says.

 It's more than understandable to see the perpetrators of such a heinous crime and want to hate them or even hate a whole group of people you associate with them.
 However, this is a waste of time and your mental resources.
 "More hate does not equal love, it just equals more hate," Lombardo says.
 "And adding more negative energy to a trauma doesn't help."